 Richard: No, it's just an incentive to do with the new 2025 regulations.
-At the moment they're trying to generate a ‘carrot’ with the BUS scheme.
+At the moment they're trying to generate a ‘carrot’ with the boiler upgrade scheme.
 ‘Do this and we'll give you this’ that will turn to a stick now in 2025.

-Under the RHL scheme they did around 20,000 in total.
-The BUS Scheme is offering around 30,000 a year, I'm not sure how we're going to get from 30,000 to 300,000?
-A tenfold increase in three years without another incentive to existing homes?
+Under the RHL scheme, they did around 20,000 in total.
+The Boiler Upgrade Scheme is offering around 30,000 a year, I'm not sure how we're going to get from 30,000 to 300,000?
+A tenfold increase in three years without another incentive for existing homes?

 Richard: The primary reason should be your CO2 footprint.
 Obviously, that's going to have to be bolstered by the fact it's sensible to run running costs, but additionally, all properties are going to have to upgrade at some point.

 You can leave your property with a gas boiler in when you go to sell it, but you'll be selling it to buyers that know it's going to need upgrading at some point.
 Or you can upgrade your property now.